Welcome to the Annual Plymouth Social Enterprise City Festival 2020

 Social Impact reporting done right

-join Iridescent Ideas for their renowned online workshop on key principles of social impact and learn some tricks, tips and techniques to help you prove the difference you make more effectively.
-You’ll walk away from this session with a draft social impact report!
+Join Iridescent Ideas for their renowned online workshop (delivered as part of the POP ideas service and Rank Foundation programme) on key principles of social impact.
+Learn tricks, tips and techniques to help you prove the difference you make more effectively.
+You’ll walk away from this session with a social impact report!

 Now is your time.
 Inspiring ideas in Youth-led Social Action